MarcoEterno/large-concept-model/README.md

 In fact, the amount of compute is the one of a forward pass of the network.
 2. ### LLMs are stateless
 The only information carried from the generation of a token to the generation of the following tokens is in the generated tokens.
+So the information regarding the following quantities get lost after every token choice:
+- The internal state of the model (layer activations)
+- The contextual embedding of all the tokens in the context window apart from the last token
+This is a potential waste of compute, as the model has to recompute the same information multiple times. and does not build on its previous computations.

-So every internal state of the model, and any information in the distribution of probability over the generated token is lost after a generation and needs to be recalculated every time.
-This is a potential waste of compute, particularly important when the model is not deep enough to arrive to the right conclusion in a single forward pass, but would be able to do so in few passes.
+This is particularly important when the model is not deep enough to arrive to the right conclusion in a single forward pass, but would be able to do so in few passes.
 3. ### Information is lost when a token is selected
+In fact, the model produces for the token to generate a vector in the embedding space.
+This vector gets converted to a probability distribution over the vocabulary, and finally single token is sampled from it.
+So the model is converting the potentially infinite information contained in the embedding vector (because the coefficients of the vector are in principle continuous numbers) to a single token.

+This is analogous to do a measure in quantum mechanics, and quantum computers taught us that it is exponentially convenient to do all the calculations in the rich continuous space and delay the measure as far as possible.

 4. ### LLMs do not backtrack on generated tokens
 5. ### LLMs can not explore the whole generation space